Secure Detention Programs

 Residents are eligible to earn up to $1 a day by completing prearranged work details and/or other arrangements agreed upon in the resident's individualized contract or case plan.
 This money can be used toward commissary, outings or personal items.

-We offer Chemical Dependency Programming as an addition to our 30 to 120 Day Corrections Program.
+We offer Substance Use Disorder programming as an addition to our 60 to 120 Day Corrections Program.
 This treatment is classified as out patient and is provided on site.
 It consists of evaluation, education, group and individual therapy.

-Benson Psychological will provides 4 hours of on-site therapy per week by a trained psychologist.
+PsychLogics will provides 4 hours of onsite therapy per week by a trained psychologist or mental health professional.
 This program is open ended.
 Residents may finish more quickly or take longer based on their effort.

 Stages of Accomplishment